Field Activities Plan Instruction Sheet

 Preparation of your meals is important to consider when preparing the Hazard Assessment and Control part of the FAP.
-See FRO’s Hazard Assessment and Control for preparation of food.
+See FRO’s Hazard Assessment and Control for camp preparations.

 List all of your expected transportation modes to, from and at Field Camp/Site.
 Complete a Hazard Assessment and Control for whichever means of transportation you will be using.
 Also see FRO's Vehicle Page.

 Vehicles equipped with appropriate safety equipment?
 See Hazard and Control Tool-Equipment, Vehicles

 University Auto Insurance does not extend beyond Canada and the US!
 See FRO's Insurance Page or advice on all insurance matters you should visit the U-Drive's Insurance Page.
 The onus is on the researcher to determine insurance requirements in the country that they are renting the vehicle in and what may be included or excluded in the rental agreement.
 For instance, if a researcher goes to Africa and needs to hire a vehicle and driver to travel, the requirements in several zones may vary depending on who has jurisdiction (ie. National Parks or rebel controlled territory).